mehul6810/kmun2019/README.md

 # Hosting
 We are hosting the website on cpanel at kmun.in/cpanel.
-Since we are not using Gulp tasks, there is no automation for updating the files in cpanel, and hence must be done manually.
+There is no automation for updating the files in cpanel, and hence must be done manually.

 # License